 - Bring water to a boil.

 - Add eggs after water is boiling.
+(Carefully and gently lower eggs into hot water!)

 - Cover and turn down the heat to a light, rolling boil.